 The Newfoundland & Labrador Psychology Board (NLPB) regulates the profession of Psychology in the province of Newfoundland & Labrador, Canada

 The Newfoundland and Labrador Psychology Board (NLPB) regulates the profession of Psychology in the province of Newfoundland and Labrador, Canada, under the authority of the Psychologists Act (2005).
-The NLPB consists of five elected Registered Psychologists and two Public Members appointed by the Minister of Health.
+Board membership consists of five elected Registered Psychologists and two Public Members appointed by the Minister of Health and Community Services.

 All Psychologists must subscribe to: